STATE OF OREGON, Respondent, v. HAROLD R. ESTLICK, Petitioner.

-Supreme Court of Oregon, In Banc.
+Supreme Court of Oregon

-DENECKE, Justice.
+DENECKE, J.

 The defendant, an insurance claims adjuster, was convicted of obtaining money by false pretenses.
 He allegedly obtained money by paying claims, which he knew to be false, to Evans Smith and accepting from Smith a share of the proceeds.
 The Court of Appeals affirmed the conviction.
-14 Or.
-App.
-288, 511 P.2d 1250 (1973).
+14 Or App 288, 511 P2d 1250 (1973).
 We granted review.

 At the trial the state called Smith as its first witness.
-He testified that he was serving a term in the penitentiary and had pleaded guilty to a charge involving the same transaction involved in the present charge against defendant.
+He testified he was serving a term in the penitentiary and had pleaded guilty to a charge involving the same transaction involved in the present charge against defendant.
 The defendant objected to this testimony; however, he did not assign as error the receipt of this testimony into evidence.
-For this reason we will not consider any issue concerning the receipt of this part of Smith's testimony.
+For this reason we will not consider any issue concerning the receipt of this part of Smith‘s testimony.

-Smith was then permitted to testify over objection to the following: (1) that he was on "work release" with his parole date approaching and a state correctional officer loaned Smith $25; (2) that an investigator for an insurance company threatened Smith that if he did not testify, additional charges would be brought against him, and also against his wife, but that the insurance investigator would "go to bat" for him if he testified; and (3) that the state's attorney had said, nevertheless, that he would not be involved in any threats or *1030 promises and had offered no such inducements; and (4) that the state's attorney had told Smith that if he testified the state's attorney would notify the parole board of his testimony.
+Smith was then permitted to testify over objection to the following: (1) that he was on “work release” with his parole date approaching and a state correctional officer loaned Smith $25; (2) that an investigator for an insurance company threatened Smith that if he did not testify, additional charges would be brought against him, and also against his wife, but that the insurance investigator would “go to bat” for him if he testified; and (3) that the state‘s attorney

 The testimony received is a combination of a showing of grounds for bias and interest and an attempt to negate an inference of bias and interest.
 Showing bias and interest of a witness is a method of impeachment.
-The defendant objected to the testimony upon the ground that the state was impeaching its own witness contrary to ORS 45.590.
-We will assume, without deciding, that this was impeaching testimony.
+The defendant objected to the testimony upon the ground that the state was impeaching its own witness contrary to

 The rule at common law was that a party calling a witness could not impeach that witness.
 This broad rule is universally attacked as being without any virtue.
 3A Wigmore, Evidence (Chadbourn Rev), 658-663, §§ 896-899; Morgan, Basic Problems of Evidence, 69-71 (1962); McCormick, Evidence (2d ed), 75, § 38.